Search

 Your feedback remains critical in helping us improve how we support New Zealand’s international education sector – from our marketing and brand work to our insights and data offerings, to our offshore events and connections.

-A survey link will be sent to providers in the coming weeks.
+A survey link has been sent to education providers.
 Thank you in advance for taking part – we look forward to hearing your views.

 • Malaysian roadshow highlights universities and pathways in New Zealand